red-machine-games/raw-markdown-documentation/docs/api/matchmaking.md

 # Matchmaking

-Matchmaking is a basis for players interactions.
-You can look it as a search by leaderboards: you search among picked leaderboard using one of two strategies(by ladder place or by exact record value).
-The search can be used separately from PvP or conjuncted with PvP mechanism, in first case you'll just get the opponent's **Human ID** without any further jobs.
-By the way, matchmaking functionality fully available both from client and from cloud functions.
+Matchmaking is a basis for players' interactions.
+You can look it as a search by leaderboards: you search among picked leaderboards using one of two strategies(by ladder place or by exact record value).
+The search can be used separately from PvP or conjunction with the PvP mechanism, in the first case you'll just get the opponent's **Human ID** without any further jobs.
+By the way, matchmaking functionality fully available both from a client and from cloud functions.

-## Matchming player without further acts
+## Matchmaking player without further acts

-Is quite simple and needs only leaderboard segment and search range.
+It is quite simple and needs only a leaderboard segment and search range.
 It's asynchronous means that your opponent will not be affected.
 ```javascript
 /* Skipping GbaseApi init */